Igigog/anomaly-modding-book/src/reference/crash-list/crashes-list.md

 [error]Description   : assertion failed
 ```

-- Clarification: Not supported version of the Evaluation Function Contructor
+- Clarification: Not supported version of the [Evaluation Function Contructor](../modding-tools/modding-tools-ai/evaluation-function-constructor.md)

 - Error fixing:
-  - The .efd file must be generated with a supported version of the Evaluation Function Contructor (?)
+  - The .efd file must be generated with a supported version of the Evaluation Function Contructor

 </details>